jguix/jguix-site/md/blog/2018-03_angular-cli-github-pages-stackblitz.md

 angular-cli-ghpages
 ```

-The second command has a bunch of options, but they are all optional as the word _option_ states,
+The second command has a bunch of options, but they are all optional as the word `option` states,
 and you don’t need much more to get your app up and running on GitHub Pages.
 Enjoy!

 Well, certainly you’ll need the URL of your app to share it with the world.
-This URL is exactly the one that we used on the ng build command:
+This URL is exactly the one that we used on the `ng build` command:
 [https://NICKNAME.github.io/MY_PROJECT/](#)

-### Deploying ionic projects
+### Deploying Ionic projects

 Update: 2018-05-07